kubernetes-sigs/lws/site/content/en/docs/manage/cert_manager.md

 ## Before you begin

-Make sure you the following conditions are set:
+Make sure the following conditions are set:

 - A Kubernetes cluster is running.
 - The kubectl command-line tool has communication with your cluster.